CMDR-JohnAlex/BitburnerScripts/README.md

 `StandaloneHackingScript.js` - My standalone hacking script, pretty basic and nice for early game.
 Includes modifiable threshold settings for easy tweaking.
+With a small tweak to `NetworkInfiltraitor.js` to make it run this script with as many threads as possible, this script can be nice.

 `RemoteWorm.js` - This script attempts to hack every server it can find and then spreads a script to those servers.
+OLD (Surpassed by `NetworkInfiltraitor.js`)

 `NetworkInfiltraitor.js` - Another remote worm that will gain access to as many servers as it can and spread the `Preparer.js` script.
 (Configurable)